saintpete/logrole/README.md

 ## Run the tests

-Run `make test`.
-Run `make race-test` to run the tests with the race detector enabled.
+Please run the tests before submitting any changes.
+Run `make test` to run the tests, or run `make race-test` to run the tests with the race detector enabled.

 ## View the documentation

-Run `make docs`
+Run `make docs`.

 ## Errata